SPRING 2019 SEMESTER

 There is a major construction project ongoing on the west side (Conococheague side) of the Science Center.

-Parking at Wilson College will be very limited through this semester.
+Parking at Wilson College will remain very limited, probably through the Spring 2019 semester.

 We encourage IRP members to car-pool as much as possible.